hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `license_type` - (Optional) Specifies the type of on-premise license (also known as [Azure Hybrid Use Benefit](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-hybrid-use-benefit-licensing)) which should be used for this Virtual Machine Scale Set.
 Possible values are `Windows_Client` and `Windows_Server`.
 Changing this forces a new resource to be created.

-* `max_bid_price` - (Optional) The maximum price you're willing to pay for each Virtual Machine in this Scale Set, in US Dollars; which must be greater than the current low-priority price.
-If this bid price falls below the current low-priority price the Virtual Machines in the Scale Set will be evicted using the `eviction_policy`.
+* `max_bid_price` - (Optional) The maximum price you're willing to pay for each Virtual Machine in this Scale Set, in US Dollars; which must be greater than the current spot price.
+If this bid price falls below the current spot price the Virtual Machines in the Scale Set will be evicted using the `eviction_policy`.
 Defaults to `-1`, which means that each Virtual Machine in the Scale Set should not be evicted for price reasons.

 -> **NOTE:** This can only be configured when `priority` is set to `Spot`.